latortuga71/Black_Tabby/README.md

 ```

 Then you will be asked to set the username & password for the CouchDB container and it will run on port 5984 of your local machine
-It will also ask you for two secrets, a user-agent secret and an agent secret, these are very importing and are used when creating agents
+It will also ask you for two secrets, a user-agent secret and an agent secret, these are very important and are used when creating agents
 so they can authenticate to your flask server.
 Which in turn communicates to the CouchDB container

 ![](https://github.com/latortuga71/Black_Tabby/blob/master/setup1.JPG)